 Use an Opt-In on Your Website

-If you have a website, you can promote your webinar with it in a few different ways.
+If you have started a blog or website, you can promote your webinar with it in a few different ways.
 The (sometimes) least intrusive way is to put an opt-in form on your site.
 This can be done a few ways, but the easiest way is to use a plugin or tool so you don’t need to code anything.
 If you use WordPress, it’s as simple as adding a new plugin and searching “opt-in.”
 Usually, the most installed and highest rated plugins are the best.

 When placing your opt-in on your site, you’ll probably have a few different placement options.
 Where you place the opt-in varies due to a few factors, but we’ll go over some best practices for each placement.